radiantlogic-v8/documentation-new/documentation/command-line-configuration-guide/03-global-configuration-commands.md

 If you want to stop the script from delivering alerts, run the set-property command, passing an empty value as follows.

-`vdsconfig.bat set-property -name alertScript -value ""`
+`vdsconfig.bat  -name alertScript -value ""`

+### Generate a CSV File With Headers

+If you want to generate access logs in CSV format with column headers, run the set-property command as follows:

+`vdsconfig set-property -name accessLogCsvAddColNames -value true`